palantir/gradle-baseline/README.md

 - `UnnecessarilyQualified`: Types should not be qualified if they are also imported.
 - `DeprecatedGuavaObjects`: `com.google.common.base.Objects` has been obviated by `java.util.Objects`.
 - `JavaTimeSystemDefaultTimeZone`: Avoid using the system default time zone.
+- `IncubatingMethod`: Prevents calling Conjure incubating APIs unless you explicitly opt-out of the check on a per-use or per-project basis.

 ### Programmatic Application